saraswathyamjith/esolangs/README.md

 # Esolangs Benchmarking with AI Models

-This repository evaluates the performance of various AI models on esolangs (esoteric programming languages) benchmarks, including **Minipy** and **Pyth**, using datasets like the HumanEval benchmark and custom problem sets.
+This repository evaluates the performance of various AI models on benchmarks for coding in esolangs (esoteric programming languages) , including **Minipy**, **Pyth**, **Janus**, and **0815** using datasets like the HumanEval benchmark and a custom created problem set encompassing 30 of the most basic, simple programs, named, EsoEval.

-This repository also provides the documentation and examples that were fed in as context during testing.
+This repository also provides the documentation and examples that were fed in during in-context learning.

 ---

 ## Benchmarks Overview

 ### Minipy
 A shortened version of Python used as an esolang for benchmarking.
+Due to relatively high accuracy on HumanEval, we did not test on the EsoEval collection of simple problems.

 - **`Minipyeval.py`**
   Evaluates **OpenAI's gpt-4o-mini** for code generation in Minipy on the HumanEval benchmark.